raymondtay/LearningHaskell/src/HaskellBook/Ch27 - Non-strictness/README.md

 The essence of non-strictness is that you can have an expression which results in a value, even if bottom or infinite data lurks within.

+A strict language is evaluating each binding as it comes into scope, not when a binding is used.
+The `seq` function has the type signature `seq :: a -> b -> b` but what it really means is that whenever the second value of type 'b' needs to be evaluated, then it would force the evaluation of the first value of type 'a'.
+Evaluatin in Haskell is demand-driven, we cannot guarantee that something will ever be evaluated *period*.
+Instead, we have to create links between nodes in the graph of expressions where forcing one expression will force yet another expression.